-And the change the genre underwent from just showing a superhero story in a cartoony way (in 70s, 80s, and 90s)to show it in a darker way and include current social issues (in the 2000s).
-It’s true some of these darker stories were already in the comics but were not portrayed on screen as its being told in the comic.
+And the change the genre underwent from just showing a superhero story in a cartoony way (in the 70s, 80s, and 90s)to show it in a darker way and include current social issues (in the 2000s).
+It’s true some of these darker stories were already in the comics but were not portrayed on screen as it’s being told in the comic.

 Just take a look at the evolution of the Batman Movies through the years.
 Some of the first Batman movies were very cartoony which was accepted at that time but as time went on audiences wanted to see something different.
 Then Batman & Robin (1997) came with a cartoony portrayal of characters that were not well received.

-This is just one example of changes that took place but don’t get me wrong the typical popcorn movies or formula based movies are still being made.
+This is just one example of changes that took place but don’t get me wrong the typical popcorn movies or formula-based movies are still being made.
 While this is true there are also movies being made where creators take risks by choosing the unconventional, including unexpected themes and mixing film genres.

 For the 21st Century, there are many great summer movies to mention in a top 100 list.
 While we won’t be having a top 100 list we will take a look at some of the best Sci-Fi summer blockbusters of the 21st Century.
-We will take into consideration the overall box office results, the script (especially whether the story was engaging enough to keep you invested in the movie) and of course the critical acclaim (to some extent).
+We will take into consideration the overall box office results, the script (especially whether the story was engaging enough to keep you invested in the movie), and of course the critical acclaim (to some extent).
 So lest go right into it!

-Presenting the 12 Best Sci-Fi Summer Blockbusters of the 21st century Vol.1:
+Presenting the 12 Best Sci-Fi Summer Blockbusters of the 21st-century Vol.1:

 I. Artificial Intelligence (2001)

-This science fiction drama film was intriguing and inventive and uplifting with optimism.
+This science-fiction drama film was intriguing and inventive and uplifting with optimism.

 This was one of those films where some critics loved it and others hated it when it was released.